-Associate Membership may be granted to baccalaureate and/or graduate degree-granting institutions, community colleges and institutions whose primary mission is to offer associate degrees as their highest degree in music and in most other fields indicated in the institution's published materials, and non-degree-granting institutions applying for the first time that meet all curricular standards and all other applicable standards of the Associate Membership is valid for up to five years.
+Associate Membership may be granted to baccalaureate and/or graduate degree-granting institutions, community colleges and institutions whose primary mission is to offer associate degrees as their highest degree in music and in most other fields indicated in the institution's published materials, and non-degree-granting institutions applying for the first time that meet all curricular standards and all other applicable standards of the Association, and which are developing in areas related to purposes or operations.
+Accreditation with Associate Membership is valid for up to five years.
 At the end of this period, such institutions will be required to satisfy all criteria for Membership in the Association.